kkruecke/cplus-documentation/notes/value-categories.rst

     An *object* is a contiguous region of storage of storage; an *lvalue* is an expression that refers to an object.

 *lvalue* orignally meant an expression that can be on the left-hand side  of an assignment.
-But this is obviously not true of a *const* object, and object in this context refers to the low-level notion of "something in memory" and not to the notion of class object.
+But this is obviously not true of a *const* object.
+Notes also that object in this context refers to the low-level notion of "something in memory" and not to the notion of class object.

 .. todo:: Finish this section